AskrG/Code_Portfolio/README.md

 studied the toxicity of molecules, which are described using the simplified molecular input line entry system (SMILES).
 The system allows to describe the structure of chemical species in the form of a line notation, making it suited for a machine learning approach

 iML_w08:
-trained Support Vector Machine (SVM) model on court proceeding texts from the European Court of Human Rights and learns whether there has been a violation against a specific article of the European Convention on Human Rights or not
+trained an SVM model on court proceeding texts from the European Court of Human Rights and learns whether there has been a violation against a specific article of the European Convention on Human Rights or not

 Eyetracking series: